-Chances are by now you already know a bit about VPNs and what they do.
-Perhaps you’ve heard they’re useful for unblocking content on Netflix, or getting around internet restrictions at school or work, but you may want to develop a much better understanding of how they work before parting with any cash.
+You already know a bit about VPNs and what they do.
+Perhaps you’ve heard they’re useful for unblocking Netflix or getting around internet restrictions at school or work, but you may want to develop a much better understanding of how they work before parting with any cash.

-Up until only a few years ago, VPNs were almost exclusively used by businesses to allow employees to connect to the company network whilst working remotely.
+Until a few years ago, businesses used VPNs to allow employees to connect to the company network while working remotely.

-After the Edward Snowden revelations of 2013, however, when we discovered that government bodies around the world are in fact snooping on their citizens’ internet use, people started thinking more seriously about their online privacy.
+After the Edward Snowden revelations of 2013, however, when we discovered that government bodies worldwide are snooping on their citizens’ internet use, people started thinking more seriously about their online privacy.

-This and the practise of content providers using geo-blocking to stop access from certain countries, has led to a meteoric rise in the popularity of consumer VPNs.
+This and the practice of content providers using geo-blocking to stop access from certain countries have led to a meteoric rise in the popularity of consumer VPNs.

-The aim of this guide is to explain the most important aspects of VPNs in theory and practise.
+This guide explains the most important aspects of VPNs in theory and practice.
 There’s no way I can cover everything you might need to know.

-If you’ve never used a VPN before or would like to know a bit more about how they work or want to be armed with some extra knowledge before signing up to a subscription, you’ll get a good deal of information right here.
-I won’t dumb it down so get your thinking cap on.
+If you’ve never used a VPN before, want to know a bit more about how they work, or wish to be armed with some extra knowledge before signing up for a subscription, you’ll get a good deal of information right here in this VPN guide.
+I won’t dumb it down, so get your thinking cap on.

-VPN is an acronym of Virtual Private Network.
+VPN is an acronym for Virtual Private Network.
 To explain fully what a VPN is and what it does, let’s first look at how you connect to the internet normally.

-When you connect to the internet, your device such as a laptop or mobile connects to a router either via WiFi or an ethernet cable.
+When you connect to the internet, your device, such as a laptop or mobile, connects to a router via WiFi or an ethernet cable.
 The router is connected to a modem that, in turn, connects to the internet via your internet service provider (ISP).

 The website then responds by sending data packets back to you that show the website and any content or details required.